 Photo 1.
 Looking southwest from the north flank of Slide 1.
-Fresh soil was visible and there was minor retrogression of the south flank since 2021.
-Minimum offset from the main scarp to the guardrail was 3.4 m.
+Some fresh soil was visible in the upper scarp/south flank and there was 0.2 m retrogression since 2023.
+Minimum offset from the main scarp to the guardrail was measured at 3.2 m.
+Gas marker post has now fallen into the slide area.

 Photo 2.
 Looking northeast from the south side of the main scarp of Slide 1.
-No major retrogression was observed on the north flank relative to the 2021 condition.
+Minor lateral expansion of the north slide flank since 2023.